YilanDong19/Machine-learning-with-ABIDE/README.md

 2. Download fMRI and sMRI data to google drive
 3. Download necessary scripts

+## I also prepared a copy of all the necessary scripts in folder scripts for those who want to have a quick look.
+But you still need to run First_step_prepare.ipynb at the beginning.

 ### Models:
 SVM, FCN, AE-FCN, GCN and EV-GCN